apache/airflow/docs/apache-airflow-providers-airbyte/connections.rst

 Host(required)
     The full qualified host domain to connect to the Airbyte server.
-    If you are using Airbyte Cloud: `https://api.airbyte.com/v1/` If you are using Airbyte OSS: `http://localhost:8000/api/public/v1/` Be aware: if you're changing the API path using an engress rule you must.
+    If you are using Airbyte Cloud: ``https://api.airbyte.com/v1/`` If you are using Airbyte OSS: ``http://localhost:8000/api/public/v1/`` Be aware: If you're changing the API path, you must update the value accordingly.

 Token URL (optional)
     The prefix for URL used to create the access token.
-    If you are using Airbyte Cloud: `v1/applications/token` (default value) If you are using Airbyte OSS: `/api/public/v1/applications/token` Be aware: if you're changing the API path using an engress rule you must.
+    If you are using Airbyte Cloud: ``v1/applications/token`` (default value) If you are using Airbyte OSS: ``/api/public/v1/applications/token``` Be aware: If you're changing the API path, you must update the value accordingly.

 Client ID (required)
     The Client ID to connect to the Airbyte server.